top of page

 Tip 1:

-Screenshot the e-tickets — especially the return tickets — just in case you have no roaming data when in Malaysia.
+Screenshot the e-tickets — especially the return tickets — just in case you have no roaming data or the mobile network is down when in Malaysia.
 Make sure the QR code is displayed fully in the screenshots.

 The train fare from Singapore to JB is S$5 whereas from JB to Singapore is RM5 — with effect from 1st August 2024, Malaysia citizens pay only RM5 for all tickets between Singapore and JB.